Share

 The Initial Failure of Radio Detection

 In 1959 c.e.
 (10 BT) Giuseppe Cocconi and Philip Morrison outlined the possibility of a determined Search for ExtraTerrestrial Intelligence, or SETI, using the instruments available at that time, and radio astronomer Frank Drake made the first search the next year.
-The noisy technosphere of Earth made detection of weak signals very difficult, and so it became obvious that SETI would have to be conducted in orbit.
+The noisy technosphere of Earth made detection of weak signals very difficult.

 Before any interstellar probes were launched, the local stars had all been surveyed with enough resolution to detect a number of worlds which seemed to support a biosphere (the closest of which was in the Delta Pavonis system), and several candidates for terraforming.
 This gave a terrific spur to the colonisation movement, but still little evidence for data-bearing radio traffic had been found, although the search now covered the entire galaxy.

-The first detection of an extraterrestrial radio civilisation was in 2230 c.e.
+The first detection of an extraterrestrial technosignature was in 2230 c.e.
 (261 AT), by Julie Denley and a team of Space Adapted astronomers, using the PanTrojan Baseline between the L4 and L5 points of Jupiter.
-The artificial origin of the smear of modulated signals coming from 20,000 ly distant in Carina was soon accepted, although the data could not be decoded, and after only two hundred years ceased altogether.
+The artificial origin of the modulated laser signal coming from 14.7 million ly distant in the galaxy M83 was undeniable, although the data could not be decoded, and reoccurred only a few times over the next two hundred years before ceasing altogether.

-Before the Technocalypse several more distant radio civilisations had been discovered, all more than 20kly distant, and in 340 a.t. the superbright astrographer Sam Mwiraria detected artificial infrared emissions from postulated megastructures in a region of the galaxy about 40kly distant, in the direction of Cepheus.
-The First Federation restarted the search, with the advantages of much longer baselines, and a better idea of the quality of emission expected from a distant civilisation by observing the various colonies as they developed.
-Soon the Cepheus civilisation, today known as for classification purposes as High Energy Emission Civilisation Six, had been mapped in some detail and the detected megastructures analysed.
-These structures are now known to be efficient Dyson swarms surrounding red dwarf stars, but other evidence for civilisation is largely absent, so this civilisation is thought to be relatively isolationist in outlook, possibly an aioid civilisation like the Terragen Diamond Network.
+Before the Technocalypse several more technosignatures had been discovered, all more than 10,000 ly distant.
+The first within the Milky Way was in 340 AT, when the superbright astronomer Sam Mwiraria detected artificial infrared emissions from postulated megastructures in a small region of the galaxy about 12,700 ly distant, in the direction of Circinus.
+The Federation restarted the search, with the advantages of much longer baselines, and a better idea of the quality of emission expected from a distant civilisation by observing the various colonies as they developed.
+Soon this civilisation, today known as for classification purposes as MEEC-MW-1, had been mapped in some detail and the detected megastructures analysed.
+These structures are now known to be efficient Dyson swarms surrounding red dwarf stars, but other evidence for civilisation is largely absent, so this civilisation has been thought to be relatively isolationist in outlook, possibly an aioid civilisation like the Terragen Diamond Network.
+More recently, MEEC-MW-1 is thought to be the likely origin of the Trader ships, in contact with the Soft Ones.

 During this period several worlds were discovered which held relics of long-vanished civilisations, including a significant number of worlds which seemed to have been seeded artificially with complex life.
 Indeed, in many parts of the Terragen Sphere, worlds which had been modified by xenosophonts (or their agents) to support biospheres were somewhat more commonplace than life-bearing worlds that had evolved naturally.